Adding Data and Types

 }

-in a few places, so it made sense to make a new type for it.
+We'll be using `StatGroup` in a few places, so it made sense to make a new type for it.

-, let's continue filling out our getSpecies
+Back to our `./species-service/file.ts`, let's continue filling out our `getSpecies` function!

 We'll add an import for these new types, and make it so we're returning that type!